 The surface ocean stress is the stress exerted by the wind and the sea-ice on the ocean.
-The two components of stress are assumed to be interpolated onto the ocean mesh, i.e. resolved onto the model (i,j) direction at u- and v-points They are applied as a surface boundary condition of the computation of the momentum vertical mixing trend (dynzdf.F90 module):
+It is applied in dynzdf.F90 module as a surface boundary condition of the computation of the momentum vertical mixing trend (see (6.29) in $\S6.7$ ).
+As such, it has to be provided as a 2D vector interpolated onto the horizontal velocity ocean mesh, i.e. resolved onto the model (i,j) direction at u- and v-points.